 ❌ Is Urban VPN legit? ✅

-At a quick glance, Urban VPN looks like a solid option for anyone who wants to gain access to geo-restricted content.
+At a quick glance, this extension looks like a solid option for anyone who wants to gain access to geo-restricted content.
+However, it’s not very reliable and we don’t recommend Urban VPN if you care about privacy.